Arthur (Or the Decline and Fall of the British Empire): Critical reception

 The album was critically acclaimed at the time of release, especially in the US rock press.
 It was favourably compared to Tommy by the Who, released earlier in the year.
-In Rolling Stone magazine, Arthur was spotlighted in its lead section, with back-to-back reviews by Mike Daly and Greil Marcus.
+In Rolling Stone, Arthur was spotlighted in its lead section, with back-to-back reviews by Mike Daly and Greil Marcus.
 Daly called it "an album that is a masterpiece on every level: Ray Davies' finest hour, the Kinks' supreme achievement".
-Rolling Stone reviewer Greil Marcus also praised the record, and said: "Less ambitious than Tommy, and far more musical ...
+Marcus also praised the album, calling it "Less ambitious than Tommy, and far more musical ...
 Arthur is by all odds the best British album of 1969.
 It shows that Pete Townshend still has worlds to conquer and that the Beatles have a lot of catching up to do."
 A review by Sal Imam ran in Boston's Fusion magazine read that "If Tommy was the greatest rock opera, then Arthur most surely is the greatest rock musical."
 Writing in his Consumer Guide column of The Village Voice, Robert Christgau gave the record a positive review, saying that although Ray Davies' lyrics could get "petulant and preachy at times", the album featured "excellent music and production".

 Reception in the UK was not as warm, although reviews were still generally positive.
 Disc & Music Echo commented that "Arthur works as a complete score because it is basic and simple and pleasing to the ear, and powerfully conjures up pictures in the eye."
 Melody Maker seconded Mike Daly's comments in Rolling Stone, again calling it "Ray Davies' finest hour", and adding that it was "beautifully British to the core".
 Doug Hinman later commented on the album's reception in Britain: "In the British music press there [was] less celebration, and coverage [was] relatively routine, though everyone saw the rock opera angle."

 Reappraisal

 Today the album receives generally positive reviews.
-Stephen Thomas Erlewine of Allmusic said Arthur was "one of the most effective concept albums in rock history, as well as one of the best and most influential British pop records of its era", and in 2003 Matt Golden of Stylus called it "the best rock opera ever".
+Stephen Thomas Erlewine of AllMusic said Arthur was "one of the most effective concept albums in rock history, as well as one of the best and most influential British pop records of its era", and in 2003 Matt Golden of Stylus Magazine called it "the best rock opera ever".
 Switch magazine included Arthur on their "100 Best Albums of the 20th Century" in 1999, and in 2003 Mojo featured the album on their list of the "Top 50 Most Eccentric Albums".

-The album was also included in the book 1001 Albums You Must Hear Before You Die.
+The album is included in the book 1001 Albums You Must Hear Before You Die.

 Track listing

 Personnel

+Credits adapted from the liner notes of Arthur.